-What I love about this Raw Beetroot Salad with Kale Apple and Dill is that it showcases some of the best autumn and winter produce, and can help to carry us into Spring.
-The heartiness of the kale and grated beets allow for this salad to be made it bulk – no soggy lettuce here.
+What I love about this Raw Beetroot Salad with Kale Apple and Dill is that it showcases some of the best autumn and winter produce and can help to carry us into Spring.
+The heartiness of the kale and grated beets allow for this salad to be made in bulk – no soggy lettuce here.
 The sweetness of crisp apples and the combination of dill with beets help to round out this salad to make it truly something special.

 Why I Made This Raw Beetroot Salad

 Benefits of Eating Raw Foods

 When most foods are in their raw form, they can offer us more of certain nutrients such as heat-sensitive vitamin C. A few years ago I shared my recipe for Raw Nori Stix (and Is A Raw Food Diet For You) which outlines some of the health benefits of a raw food diet.